Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 >

 ### Step 4 - Using the Securityadmin Role to Grant Table and View Privileges
-As we will be testing several Data Governance features as our `tasty_test_role` let's ensure it can run select statements against our entire Data Model.
+As we will be testing several Data Governance features as our `tasty_test_role` let's ensure it can run SELECT statements across our entire Data Model.

 Please now execute the next three queries of this section which will once again result in a `Statement executed successfully.
 X objects affected.` message.

 ```
 GRANT SELECT ON ALL TABLES IN SCHEMA frostbyte_tasty_bytes.raw_customer TO ROLE tasty_test_role;